|

 and long keepability, the species is growing in popularity.

-North American fir, native to the Cascade Range and
+American fir, native to the Cascade Range and Coast Range

 over 1 inch long, bluish-green and are generally twisted